 - Orlando Bloom as Rycroft Philostrate

 Sorry, we've found no buying or renting options for this title.

 9. The Last Man on Earth

 It’s hard to make a comedy about surviving in a post-apocalyptic society, but The Last Man on Earth hilariously pulls it off, while also managing to explore deeper themes like loneliness and the need for human connection.
-You can purchase the show from digital retailers like iTunes and Google Play.

 - Will Forte as Phil Tandy Miller

 - Mel Rodriguez as Todd Rodriguez